 Students who are discovered to have moved off-campus without receiving prior permission will, minimally, have their class registration held (or possibly canceled), risk financial penalties, and be required to submit an application for review.
-If the application is approved, the student will receive a warning similar to those students who have had a law enforcement officer visit their residence.
+If the application is approved, the student will receive a warning similar to those students who have had a law enforcement officer visit their residence (see Off-Campus Conduct).
 If the application is denied, the student will need to apply to return to campus housing (based on space availability).

 Off-Campus Address Registration.
 Eligible students choosing to live off-campus must register their residential address, thereby declaring their compliance with the University’s off-campus housing policy.
 Enrollment and registration for classes each semester are conditioned upon verification of compliance by the Office Residence Life and Housing.
 All students living off-campus, including those living in apartment complexes, will be required to provide addresses.